orgMINT/MINT/README.md

 The language needs the basic arithmetic operations of ADD, SUBTRACT, MULTIPLY and DIVIDE.
 These are implemented as 16-bit integer operations and invoked using the familiar characters +, -, \* and /.

-These are augmented by the bitwise Boolean operators AND, OR, XOR, INVERT and 2's complement NEGATE.
+These are augmented by the bitwise Boolean operators AND, OR, XOR, and INVERT.

 With MINT, these instructions are just one byte long and a look-up table is used instead of a switch-case structure.
 When using an 8-bit microprocessor, such as the Z80, it is simpler and faster to handle 8-bit instructions, so MINT uses a bytecode system, rather than the 16-bit threaded code that is used by a conventional Forth.